Student Conduct Process

 Formal Grievance Procedure

-2. Time limits within this procedure may be extended by mutual agreement of the grievant and the President of the College or their designee, with the exception of the 30-day limit for initial filing of the grievance.
+2. Time limits within this procedure may be extended by mutual agreement of the grievant and the president of the College or their designee, with the exception of the 30-day limit for initial filing of the grievance.

 3. Upon receipt of the complaint, the associate provost for student development will review the complaint for timeliness and appropriateness for this grievance procedure, and will provide the grievant with written notice acknowledging its receipt.